yahayuta/pinball_mobile/PINBALL_QUALITY_ENHANCEMENT_PLAN.md

     - Conduct thorough testing to identify new bugs.
     - Implement robust error handling and logging.
 - **Current Status:**
+    - A workaround has been implemented to address an issue where the spacebar `KeyUp` event is not reliably detected on web builds, ensuring the launcher functions correctly.
     - While specific bug fixes were not explicitly identified in the initial code review, the general good practices of using a robust physics engine like Forge2D contribute to overall stability.
     - Ongoing efforts in this area would involve dedicated testing, issue tracking, and implementation of error handling and logging mechanisms.